Google Patent Search – A Definitive Guide for Patent Searching

 Also, it is simply impractical to purchase a license for performing one or two searches.

-Of course, there is always an option to visit a patent attorney, but if it is not viable (for certain inventors), Google Patents is last and the best resort.
+Of course, there is always an option to visit a patent attorney, but if it is not viable (for certain inventors), it is last and the best resort.

-Apart from being free, Google Patent has certain advantages over paid databases, listed as follows:
+Apart from being free, Google Patents has certain advantages over paid databases, listed as follows:

-- User-Friendly Interface – The interface of Google Patents is so sleek & intuitive that it comes as a surprise that a service like that is being offered for free;
+- User-Friendly Interface – The interface is so sleek & intuitive that it comes as a surprise that a service like that is being offered for free;

 - Fast – The results are obtained within a fraction of seconds;